Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Psalm 8:2

-The word "strength" above translates, in Matthew chapter 21, as praise.
+The word "strength" above translates as praise in Matthew chapter 21.
 We have two lessons here.
 Praise strengthens us and silences our enemies.

 In military order, Judah was dispatched first.
-In life's battles, praise should be dispatched first, too.
+In life's battles, praise should be sent forth first, too.

-- The ruby is known as the leader of precious stones, just as Judah was the first tribe dispatched in marching order during military battles.
-The Lord is telling us the first order of business in spiritual or mental warfare is to praise and worship.
-Worshipers were the first to be dispatched in the battle.
-It declared their faith that "the battle belongs to the Lord."
-Had they believed their victory depended on themselves, they would have chosen their best warriors and weapons to be in the front.
+- The ruby is known as the leader of precious stones, just as Judah was the leader during military battles.
+The first order of business in spiritual warfare is to praise and worship.
+Praise acknowledges that the battle belongs to the Lord and not ourselves, as is exampled in the story of Jehoshaphat in 2 Chronicles 20.
+Worshipers were the first to be dispatched to war in that scene.

 - Rubies are rarer than top-quality diamonds.
 Praise is also rare, especially in the midst of a battle, so we are commanded to offer a sacrifice of praise.